 Tangible capital assets are tested for impairment whenever events or changes in circumstances indicate that an asset can no longer be used as originally expected and its carrying amount may not be fully recoverable.
-An impairment loss is recognized when and to the extent that management assesses the future useful life of an asset to be less than originally estimated.
+When condition indicate that a tangible asset is impaired, the net carrying amount of the tangible capital asset is written down to the asset's fair value or replacement cost.
+A write-down of tangible assets shall be accounted for as an expense in the statement of operations and fund balances.
+A write-down shall not be reversed.